 Beneficiaries of international protection are granted full access to the labour market under the same conditions that apply for nationals, immediately upon receiving international protection.
 Recognised refugees and subsidiary protection holders have access to the labour market under the same conditions.

 Beneficiaries have the right to register at the Public Employment Service (PES) offices for purposes of seeking employment.
-Due to covid-19 restrictions, Public Employment Service stopped requiring job-seekers to attend in person, including beneficiaries of International Protection.
-New registrations of unemployed persons continued through email and registration of those who were already in the PES system prior to the pandemic measures, is automatically renewed every month.
-The number of referrals to jobs is drastically less due to the overall impact of Covid-19 in the economy.
+Due to COVID-19 restrictions and up until September 2021, Public Employment Service was not requiring any job-seekers to attend in person, including beneficiaries of International Protection.
+New registrations of unemployed persons continued through email and registration of those who were already in the PES system prior to the pandemic measures was automatically renewed every month.

-In 2020, the Civil Registry and Migration Department (CRMD) continued to refuse to issue residence permits for family members including spouses; underage children; and children who came of age as refugees in Cyprus regardless of the country of origin of the spouses, or the years they had already been in the country.
-This left them without status and full access to rights.
-This has led to persons who have been living for many years in the country to lose their employment and other rights.
+From late 2019 and continuing in 2020 and 2021, the Civil Registry and Migration Department (CRMD) continued to refuse to issue residence permits for family members including spouses and children who came of age as refugees in Cyprus regardless of the country of origin of the spouses, or the years they had already been in the country.
+This left them without status and full access to rights and has led to persons who have been living for many years in the country to lose their employment and other rights.

 Beneficiaries of International Protection have the right to participate in vocational trainings offered by the competent state institutions.
 Access to such vocational training is very limited due to language barriers since courses are taught predominately in Greek, and a lack of information and guidance.
-During 2020, due to the Covid-19 restrictions, a significant drop in the number of job-related trainings was observed.
-Some courses, mainly from EU-funded sources were available online, however overall participation was low, due to unfamiliarity of the population with online training means.
+During 2020 and due to the COVID-19 restrictions, a significant drop in the number of job-related trainings was observed.
+Some courses, mainly from EU-funded sources were available online, but overall participation was low, due to unfamiliarity of the population with online training instruments.
+In 2021, the situation improved, but the shift to online teaching methods still poses challenges in regards to participation of persons with low digital skills, low familiarization with online means and limited access to necessary equipment, stable internet connection and privacy.

 No official data is available regarding the participation of beneficiaries in vocational training or the level of unemployment among international protection beneficiaries.

 Employers are not adequately familiarized with beneficiaries’ rights of full access to the labour market, which places an additional obstacle for beneficiaries to find a job.
-In order to address this gap, the Cyprus Refugee Council in collaboration with the UNHCR Representation in Cyprus has launched a digital platform that connects employers and training providers with beneficiaries and also acts as an advocacy tool to familiarize employers with beneficiaries’ rights of full access to the labour market.
+In order to address this gap, the Cyprus Refugee Council in collaboration with the UNHCR Representation in Cyprus has launched a digital platform ‘HelpRefugeesWork’ that connects employers and training providers with beneficiaries and also acts as an advocacy tool to familiarize employers with beneficiaries’ rights of full access to the labour market.
+Between 2018 and 2021, more than 700 International Protection Holders registered in the platform applied for jobs and received employment-related guidance and support, whereas more than 200 well-known businesses covering a wide spectrum of employment sectors have posted their positions.

 According to the Refugee Law, the state authorities should facilitate for beneficiaries of international protection, who cannot provide substantiated evidence of their qualifications, full access to appropriate programs for the evaluation, validation, and certification of their previous learning.
 In practice, accreditation of academic qualifications is possible through the same procedures available to nationals, with no special facilitation considering the circumstances for persons of international protection.
 Due to this, the following obstacles and/or limitations often prevent persons from accreditation: